alhajee/ckan/doc/user-guide.rst

 this dataset.
 Choose a file or link for your data resource and select the appropriate choice at the top of the screen:

-* If you are giving CKAN a link to the data, like ``http://example.com/mydata.csv``, then select "Link to a file" or "Link to an API".
+* If you are giving FMLD a link to the data, like ``http://example.com/mydata.csv``, then select "Link to a file" or "Link to an API".
 (If you don't know what an API is, you don't need to worry about this option - select "Link to a file".)

-* If the data to be added to CKAN is in a file on your computer, select "Upload a file".
-CKAN will give you a file browser to select it.
+* If the data to be added to FMLD is in a file on your computer, select "Upload a file".
+FMLD will give you a file browser to select it.

 **Step 5**.
 Add the other information on the page.
-CKAN does not require this information, but it is good practice to add it:
+FMLD does not require this information, but it is good practice to add it:

 * *Name* -- a name for this resource, e.g. "Population density 2011, CSV".